BOV (armoured personnel carrier): BOV scout vehicle

-BOV KIV is a Serbian command-reconnaissance armored vehicle.
+BOV KIV is a Serbian command-reconnaissance armoured vehicle.
 The vehicle manufacturer is FAP.

 The vehicle was created as a product of the BOV-3 modernization, and was developed by the Military Technical Institute.
 It is produced by FAP.
 It was presented in 2016, and in 2020 it entered the service of the Serbian Army.

 The crew consists of six people, whose composition depends on the BOV KIV variant.
-The basis of the BOV KIV vehicle is characterized by a high degree of ballistic protection, obtained by installing a new generation of modular armor.
+The basis of the BOV KIV vehicle is characterized by a high degree of ballistic protection, obtained by installing a new generation of modular armour.

 The vehicles were also fitted with new undercarriages of increased load capacity with reinforced suspension.
 The platform is equipped with a weapons subsystem with a remotely controlled combat station (RCWS) 7.62/40 mm, which consists of a 7.62 mm machine gun and a 40 mm automatic grenade launcher.

 For the purposes of command, the BOV KIV is equipped with appropriate modern telecommunication and IT equipment, as a basis for the formation of command and information systems.

 The vehicle is also equipped with a 5 kW diesel generator for powering the equipment and systems inside the vehicle.
 This independent power supply is used when the main engine is not running.
 Since the crew in KIV is exposed to long-term work, the improvement of the platform also provides an air conditioning and heating system, which enables the crew to work smoothly in conditions of high and low temperatures.

 The system for improving the driver's visualization consists of two television cameras, a thermal imaging camera and an image display system.
 Television cameras project the image in the eyepieces and with their setting enable a 3D presentation, that is, the driver gets an idea of the depth of the scene.